 Incoming Ohio ACTE Officers

-For the past six years, Jamey Palma has served career technical education as the director for the Massillon City schools comprehensive CTPD.
-He previously served three years as an assistant principal for the district.
-Jamey’s experience also includes working with the Ohio Department of Education on the state assessment advisory and currently on the state report card committee representing CTE.
-He has served as region IV president of the Ohio Career Technical Administrators (OCTA) and as an executive board member for the organization.
+For the past 8 years, Jamey Palma has served career technical education as the director for the Massillon City schools comprehensive CTPD.
+Over the last 2 years he has additionally served the district as the director of all state and federal programs as well as proudly serving as the current Ohio ACTE Treasurer.
+Jamey’s experience also includes working with the Ohio Department of Education on the state assessment advisory and on the state report card committee representing CTE.
+He will serve as the 2021-2022 president of the Ohio Career Technical Administrators (OCTA) and as an executive board member for the organization.

-“I will contribute to Ohio ACTE and career technical education as the Treasurer by utilizing my skills in fiscal responsibility, fiscal accountability, and my background with local district finances.
+“I will continue to contribute to Ohio ACTE and career technical education as the Treasurer by utilizing my skills in fiscal responsibility, fiscal accountability, and my background with local district finances from both the state and federal level.
 I will continue to be supportive of career technical education and all areas associated with the Ohio ACTE leadership team.
-As treasurer, I will collaborate with CTE leadership in all three delivery models of career technical education in the state.”
+As treasurer, I will maintain compliance and oversight of the organizations finances as well as collaborate with CTE leadership in all three delivery models of career technical education in the state.”